 We will never be 100% sure of the reason cats knead but whatever the reason, they do seem to enjoy it and it doesn't cause any harm.
 If your cat likes to knead you, take it as a compliment, he likes you a lot.
 There is no reason to stop it unless they are using you as a human pin cushion.
 In which case, you may either choose to avoid this happening, place a blanket between you and your cat's paws or keep the claws regularly trimmed.

-Below is our 10-year-old Singapura cat Levi who loves to knead.
+Below is our 10-year-old Singapura cat Levi who loved to knead.
+RIP little Levi.